terraform-ibm-modules/terraform-ibm-landing-zone/.docs/pattern-defaults.md

 ### Workers per zone

-The number of workers in each zone of the cluster can be changed by using the `workers_per_zone` variable.
+The number of workers in each zone of the cluster can be changed by using the `workers_per_subnet` variable.
 At least two workers must be available for clusters to successfully provision.

 ### Cluster flavor